Black Hole-Neutron Star Binaries near Neutron Star Disruption Limit in the Mass Regime of Event GW230529: Results

 To estimate numerical errors in our simulations, we performed a convergence study for the SFHo case with $\chi_{\rm BH} = 0.0870$, running the simulation at three resolutions.
-We find relative errors of at most $\sim 20\%$ in the resulting disk mass, which is consistent with prior SpEC studies involving higher-mass remnants~\cite{Foucart:2016vxd,Foucart:2019bxj}.
-Figure~\ref{fig:massavgsrescompare} shows the evolution of the remnant mass across resolutions, confirming that $20\%$ is a conservative estimate for our standard (Lev1) resolution.
+We find relative errors of at most $\sim 20\%$ in the resulting total remnant mass, which is consistent with prior SpEC studies involving higher-mass remnant disks~\cite{Foucart:2016vxd,Foucart:2019bxj}.
+Figure~\ref{fig:massavgsrescompare} shows the evolution of the total remnant mass across resolutions, confirming that $20\%$ is a conservative estimate for our standard (Lev1) resolution.
 Given that SFHo produces lower disk masses—and thus represents a more numerically challenging regime—we adopt this $20\%$ uncertainty as a conservative estimate for all cases, including the higher-mass DD2 configurations, which are expected to be resolved at least as well.

-The time dependence of the mass remaining on the grid is shown on Fig.~\ref{fig:massavgsfho}.
-We see that the remnant mass mostly stabilizes about $2.5\,{\rm ms}$ post-merger, with later evolution being driven by slow accretion onto the black hole.
-As expected, increasing the black hole spin leads to higher remnant masses.
+The time dependence of the total mass remaining on the grid is shown on Fig.~\ref{fig:massavgsfho}.
+We see that the total remnant mass mostly stabilizes about $2.5\,{\rm ms}$ post-merger, with later evolution being driven by slow accretion onto the black hole.
+As expected, increasing the black hole spin leads to higher total remnant masses.
 Fig.~\ref{fig:comparisonsfho} compares our simulation results with FNH18.
 We see that the simulations and model agree within the expected modeling error bars, though the simulations are consistently biased towards higher remnant masses.